nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 * Enter command `.\activate.bat`

 ### Managing packages in a virtual environment
-* Once the virtual environment is ac
+* Once the virtual environment is activated, you can manage the environment packages as usual using `pip`.
+Go through this post on managing python packages

 ### Leaving a virtual environment
 * Goto 'Scripts' folder of the created virtual environment